 Family time for us is always casual and relaxed.
 I wore straight leg dark wash jeans by NYDJ (Sheri Slim) with a gray and white polka dot Portofino shirt from Express.
-The shirt is half tucked in the front.
+The shirt is half-tucked in the front.
 Otherwise, it and the cardigan were the same lengths.
 The J.Jill cashmere cardigan is from a couple of years ago.
-The shoes are by Marc Fisher last year.
-I have several pairs of shoes and boots from this company, and I am always happy with the comfort and quality.
+The shoes were by Marc Fisher last year.
+I have several shoes and boots from this company, and I am always happy with the comfort and quality.

-My makeup is a lightly applied eight-minute version, with no foundation and the hair is wash and go.
-The eye makeup is from the Smoky Eye Trio kit from Beautycounter here.
-I use these three items, plus a brow pencil, lip color and a bit of blush to do my whole casual daily face.
+My makeup is a lightly applied eight-minute version, with no foundation, and the hair is wash and go.
+The eye makeup is from the Smoky Eye Trio kit from Beautycounter.
+I use these three items, plus a brow pencil, lip color, and a bit of blush, to do my whole casual daily face.
 (I am a senior consultant at Beautycounter.
 You can visit my site here.)

 The belt is a few years old.
-If I go into a T.J.Maxx, I always look at their belts.
-The classic style bag is from my site here.
+When I go into a T.J.Maxx, I always look at their belts.
 The new French Kande necklace was a gift from the company.
 I will wear this necklace often because it is perfect for casual looks.
-You can find it here.
 I am proud to be an affiliate for French Kande.
 When you visit their site from my links on this page to make a purchase, I earn a small commission.

 My focus is always on visiting with the other guests and enjoying the time together.
-I put a small amount of the foods I would like to try on my plate (think vegetables, salad or fruit).
-I eat slowly, put my fork down between small bites, chew thoroughly, sip water, engage in conversation and enjoy the time together.
+I put a small amount of the foods I would like to try on my plate (think vegetables, salad, or fruit).
+I eat slowly, put my fork down between small bites, chew thoroughly, sip water, engage in conversation, and enjoy the time together.
 (You may know someone who focuses only on getting all that food cleaned off their plate so that they can go back and get more.)
-I choose the least processed foods offered in small quantities and do not make it a practice to have seconds.
-I no longer gain weight over the holidays or experience the uncomfortable bloated feeling and headaches are now rare for me.
+I choose the least processed foods in small quantities and do not make it a practice to have seconds.
+I no longer gain weight over the holidays or experience the uncomfortable bloated feeling.
+Headaches are now a rarity for me.
 One of the only things we can control in life is what we eat and how much.
 My reward for being mindful of what and how much I eat is a healthy body that stays about the same size all year round.